FuelLabs/hacker-starter-kit/README.md

 ## Getting Help

 The fastest way to get help is by posting a question on the Fuel forum.
 Join the forum [here](https://forum.fuel.network/).
-To help you as efficiently as possible, please state instructions for reproducing the issue clearly along with the the output logs.
+To help you as efficiently as possible, please ensure the following:

+1. state instructions for reproducing the issue clearly
+2. add the output logs if possible
+3. add the `hackathon` tag in your forum post

-It is recommended to use VS code and download the [Live Share extension](https://code.visualstudio.com/learn/collaboration/live-share) so that our team can easily hop into your code to provide support.
+> 💡 It is recommended to use VS code and download the [Live Share extension](https://code.visualstudio.com/learn/collaboration/live-share) so that our team can easily hop into your code to provide support.

 ## FAQs